CSML-by-Clevy/csml-modules/README.md

 import YesNoButtons from modules/buttons

 start:
-  say Question("Do you like strawberries?", buttons=YesNotButtons("Yes, of course", "Not really")) hold say "Your answer was: {{event}}"
+  say Question("Do you like strawberries?", buttons=YesNoButtons("Yes, of course", "Not really")) hold say "Your answer was: {{event}}"
 ```